kevingstewart/sslo-service-extension-doh-guardian/README.md

 ------
 ### DoH Anomaly Detection Explained

+Before getting into the weeds of DoH anomaly detection, it's important to illustrate a simple example of an actual exploit.
+There are many different tools for doing DoH exfiltration, but they all run on the same basic principles: encoding chunks of data in multiple DNS requests.

 There are a number of ways to "detect" anomalous DNS-over-HTTPS traffic...

 [Real time detection of malicious DoH traffic using statistical analysis](https://www.sciencedirect.com/science/article/pii/S1389128623003559)